Palace of Westminster: Prince's Chamber

+Precincts of the House of Lords

 Lords Chamber

 The Chamber of the House of Lords is located in the southern part of the Palace of Westminster.
 The lavishly decorated room measures 13.7 by 24.4 m.
-The benches in the Chamber, as well as other furnishings in the Lords' side of the Palace, are coloured red.
+The benches in the Chamber, as well as other furnishings in the Lords' side of the palace, are coloured red.
 The upper part of the Chamber is decorated by stained glass windows and by six allegorical frescoes representing religion, chivalry and law.

-At the south end of the Chamber are the ornate gold Canopy and Throne; although the Sovereign may theoretically occupy the Throne during any sitting, he or she attends only the State Opening of Parliament.
+At the south end of the Chamber are the ornate gold Canopy and Throne.
+However, the Sovereign may theoretically occupy the Throne during any sitting; he or she attends only the State Opening of Parliament.
 Other members of the Royal Family who attend the State Opening use Chairs of State next to the Throne, and peers' sons are always entitled to sit on the steps of the Throne.
 In front of the Throne is the Woolsack, an armless red cushion stuffed with wool, representing the historical importance of the wool trade, and used by the officer presiding over the House (the Lord Speaker since 2006, but historically the Lord Chancellor or a deputy).
 The House's mace, which represents royal authority, is placed on the back of the Woolsack.
 In front of the Woolsack is the Judges' Woolsack, a larger red cushion that used to be occupied during the State Opening by the Law Lords (who were members of the House of Lords), and prospectively by the Supreme Court Justices and other Judges (whether or not members), to represent the Judicial Branch of Government.
 The Table of the House, at which the clerks sit, is in front.